speedlog/swagger-ui-contract-first/README.md

 # Run REST API from swagger-ui

-We can found many examples, where swagger-ui is available, when we add to project "springfox-swagger2" library.
+We can find many examples, where swagger-ui is available, when we add to project "springfox-swagger2" library.
 ```
 <dependency>
     <groupId>io.springfox</groupId>